 Answer: The “finally” statement identifies a block of code that cleans up regardless of whether an exception occurred within the try block or not.
 A “try” statement must be accompanied by at least one “catch” statement or a “finally” statement and may have multiple “catch” statements.

-Answer: User-defined exceptions are the exceptions defined by the application developer, which are errors related to a specific application.
-Application Developer can define the user-defined exception by inheriting the Exception class, as shown below.
+Answer: User-defined exceptions are errors related to a specific application defined by the application developer.
+The Application Developer can define a user-defined exception by inheriting the Exception class, as shown below.
 Using this class, we can throw new exceptions.

 Java Example: